loganpear/SpaceX-Rocket-Reuse-Prediction/README.md

-# SpaceX Data Science Project
+# SpaceX Rocket Reuse Prediction Project

 This capstone project, part of the IBM Data Science course on Coursera, was instructed by IBM and completed independently.
 I utilized AI tools such as ChatGPT for coding efficiency and Microsoft's PowerPoint Designer for slideshow formatting.